Skip to contents

 --<name>=<value>

-Note that there must not be a space between the name, the = sign, and the value, so this would be invalid:
+Note that there must not be a space between the name, the = sign, and the value.
+The following command would therefore be invalid:

 Rscript myfile.R --n_iteration = 10 output.rds # invalid!